danmysak/reling/README.md

 ### `listen`

 When this flag is enabled, ReLing will accept your responses via voice.
 You also have the option to switch to manual input mode if needed.

+### `scan`

+Use this parameter to have ReLing accept your response by capturing an image with one of the available cameras.
+The value of the parameter is the index of the camera to use.
+For example, camera 0 might be your laptop’s built-in camera, while camera 1 could be an external webcam or a connected smartphone.

+You also have the option to switch to manual input mode if needed.

 ### `hide-prompts`